gunpowderlabs/buildpack-ruby-rake-deploy-tasks/README.md

-# Heroku buildpack for running rake db:migrate on deploy
+# Heroku buildpack for running arbitrary rake tasks on deploy

 This buildpack is intended for use after the regular [ruby-buildpack].